Signposts

 special niche.
 At ten cents a game or three for a quarter, the pinball

-an adult hanging out with such a lively crowd, drinking coffee, and playing
+an adult hanging out with such a lively crowd, drinking coffee and playing

 parents thought that pinball or pool led straight to hell and damnation, and

-a myriad of shiftless futures.
+a myriad of other shiftless futures.

 Occasionally, I would venture down to the north end of town, to Chef’s

-Diner, a louder and larger version of Marie’s, where tougher snow shovelers
+Diner, a louder and larger version of Marie’s, where tougher snow-shovelers

 and paperboys hung out.
 These were real adventures, miles from home, and